A Trusted Friend in a Complicated World

 Set in 1980s London, this LGBTQ show features a group of friends navigating the emerging HIV/AIDS crisis.
 As their friends become ill and die, the characters figure out how to take care of one another and navigate overt state disinformation campaigns in another Russell T. Davies creation.

 The late-capitalist drama Industry follows a group of graduates fighting for a limited number of jobs at a London investment bank.
-The secret interracial gay relationship and the creepy client fall into some familiar tropes, but its soapy qualities don’t take away from its earnest interrogations of race, class, power, and sexuality.
+The secret interracial gay relationship and the creepy client fall into some familiar tropes, but its soapy qualities don’t take away from its earnest interrogations of race, class, power and sexuality.
+When you’re done, you’ll be ready for more meaty (or flat-out entertaining) content.
+So arm yourself with these must-read LGBTQ+ books, all selected by queer authors.

-Available on: Hulu, Amazon Prime, Apple TV, Vudu and HBO Max
+Available on: Hulu, Apple TV, Vudu and Max